sunhaonlp/DecoupleSearch/README.md

 # 📌 Introduction

 - We introduce DecoupleSearch, a novel Agentic RAG framework that decouples planning-searching processes with dual value models, enabling independent optimization of plan reasoning and search grounding.
 - We propose improving the success rate of each step by fully exploring the planning and searching spaces.
-We utilize MCTS to accurately assess planning and searching quality, while Hierarchical Beam Search is employed to efficiently prune the exponential candidate space.
+We utilize MCTS to accurately assess planning and searching quality, while Hierarchical Beam Search is employed to prune the exponential candidate space efficiently.
 - Extensive experiments on five datasets across policy models of different parameter sizes demonstrate the effectiveness of our method.

 # 🛠 Dependencies